![]() |

 50% of royalties from the sales of this book is paid directly to the Florida Chapter of The Nature Conservancy.

-I've now also written a book on growing vegetables organically in Florida for University Press of Florida.
-I have a co-writer, Melissa Contreras, in Miami, because it's really different down there.
+I also wrote a book on growing vegetables organically in Florida for University Press of Florida.
+I have a co-writer, Melissa Markham Contreras, in Miami, because it's really different down there.
 It has sold very well and has been #1 on Amazon for southern garden books several times since its release in Feb.
 2013.
 Ironically, this is the book that John wanted me to write back in 2006, but it's much better to have written it at this stage, because of all the experience I've collected in both gardening and writing.
 Plus, more people are ready to grow more of their own vegetables to control their food from seed to table.
+Ten years later we created a second edition with updated information, some new crops, and color photos throughout.

 Unlike most vegetable books, the crops are arranged by family so gardeners can do a better job of crop rotations by plant family to thwart some of the pest problems and renew the soil ecology between growing seasons.
 You my purchase it from University Press of FL, Amazon, or from your local bookstore.